|

 ROBERT PHIPPS, Sworn Clerk.

-Ship Admiral Colpoys, from Liverpool. [heading]
+Ship Admiral Colpoys, from Liverpool.

-Just Arrived by the above Vessel and for Sale by the Subscriber at
+JUST ARRIVED by the above Vessel and for Sale by the Subscriber at

 his Stores in Cumingsburg, which will be sold very reasonable for immediate